ampln/escuelaverano2024/speakers.md

 		<hr>
 		<section id="main-bio">
 			<!-- h2: Tier-2 Headline (Not as important as the h1 header, but more than one allowed). -->
-			<h3>Dr. Danae Sánchez</h3>
+			<h3>Danae Sánchez</h3>
       <h4>Researcher at the University of Copenhagen</h4>
       <br />
 			<!-- Headshot image -->
 			<img width="225" id="bio-image" src="{{'/assets/images/speakers/speaker_danae.jpeg'| relative_url }}" align="left" alt="speaker_danae" hspace="10" />
-     Danae Sánchez Villegas is a postdoctoral researcher at the University of Copenhagen.
+     <a href="https://danaesavi.github.io/">Danae Sánchez Villegas</a> is a postdoctoral researcher at the University of Copenhagen.
 She holds a Ph.D. and a Master's degree in Computer Science from the University of Sheffield and a Bachelor's degree in Computer Engineering from the Instituto Tecnológico Autónomo de México.
 Her research interests include multilingual natural language understanding, vision and language modeling, and computational social science.
 Danae has worked as a Research Associate in the Natural Language Processing Group at the University of Sheffield and as an Applied Scientist Intern at Amazon Alexa.
 		</section>
 		<section id="additional-info">
       <h4>Tutorial title: Exploring Transformers and Limitations in Language Modeling. </h4>